fedesss98/phaseonium-evolution/README.md

 # Phaseonium
-Code to simulate the evolution of two cavities inside a phaseonium bath
+Code to simulate the evolution of two cavities inside a phaseonium bath.